Corrado-possieri/DLSE_neural_networks/README.md

 # DLSE_neural_networks
-Design and training of neural networks as difference of log-sum-exp functions and as ratio of posynomials
+This Matlab toolbox provides some tools that, interfacing with the Matlab Neural Network Toolbox, allows to design, train and optimize neural networks as difference of log-sum-exp functions and as ratio of posynomials.